TomMD/commsec/README.md

 message, invalid ICV, etc) unless it is an 'OldContext' error, which is thrown as an exception.
 Sending message (Network.CommSec.send) can also throw 'OldContext'.

-##TODO

- * Make a commsec-pki or commsec-sshkey package that performs authentication, key agreement, and maybe exception handling/rekey.

 ##Performance

 Currently the performance of comm-sec is all about the AESgcm routine, which is sub-optimal.
 This is expected to be improved.